MOZA Racing’s R21 Direct Drive Wheelbase is Back in Stock & Discounted!

 These feature an in-built racing seat, as well as mounts for your pedals and wheels.
 You can move up in budget to relatively expensive all-in-one sim rigs which feature heavier construction methods as well as a variety of attachments.

-Much like other games, a decent gaming PC is required to run most racing simulators at higher settings.
+Much like other modern games, a decent gaming PC is required to run most racing simulators at higher settings.

 Run most racing sims at low-medium graphics settings